reparke/SparkFun_ADXL345_Particle_Library/README.md

-# ADXL345
+# ADXL345_Sparkfun_Particle
-Sparkfun's I2C/SPI Arduino Library for ADXL345
+This library for Particle devices is based on Sparkfun's I2C/SPI Arduino Library for ADXL345

-Using this Arduino Library, you have the option of using either SPI or I2C to communicate with the ADXL345.
+Using this Library, you have the option of using either SPI or I2C to communicate with the ADXL345.

 It is fairly reasonable to use and straight forward.